-GDPR - general core principles
+UK GDPR - general core principles

 The GDPR or General Data Protection Regulation, is a piece of European legislation which replaced the Data Protection Act (DPA) 1998 on 25 May 2018.
-The GDPR makes GP partners and dental principals legally accountable for ensuring compliance with data protection law.

 The Data Protection Act 2018 also came into force on 25 May 2018.
-The purpose of the DPA 2018 is to apply the GDPR in the UK.
+The purpose of this is to apply the GDPR in the UK and is now commonly referred to as 'UK GDPR'.
 It introduced UK-specific provisions in some areas such as processing of special category data.
 Health data is included in special category data.

-All GP and dental practices which were registered with the Information Commissioner's Office (ICO) under the DPA 1998 will still be registered under the DPA 2018 but need to update their processes and policies to comply with the new legislation.
+All GP and dental practices which were registered with the Information Commissioner's Office (ICO) under the old DPA 1998 will still be registered under the UK GDPR but need to update their processes and policies to comply with the new legislation.